 Trying to start a family and not being able to is very disappointing and stressful.
 It can cause you to become discouraged, be down on yourself, overwhelmed with negativity and questioning your ability to ever become a mom.
 The lack of control you may feel over your body and what it is not doing, can make you feel helpless or hopeless.

-Both can easily lead to depression or anxiety.
+All this can easily lead to depression or anxiety combined with infertility.
 This can further negatively impact your fertility by adding more stress into your alread overwhelming life.
 Making it more difficult for you to stay positive and helping you gain a future pregnancy.

-By coming to therapy, we can work together to regain mental clarity, reduce stress and negativity.
+By coming to therapy, we can work together to help you regain mental clarity, reduce stress and negativity associated with your fertility.
 This can help your chances of conception, decrease depression and anxiety.
-Learning positive behaviors and talking about your emotions can put your mind at ease.
+Learning how to have a positive mindset, having healthy behaviors and talking about your emotions can put your mind at ease.
 This will help you focus on your goal of becoming pregnant, without blaming yourself or taking it out on others.

 Learn about Mrs. Stephanie's journey with infertility